sif/sif/_posts/2005-01-01-cooperative-games.md

 ### Tabletop Simulator (10 max)

 ### Starcraft 2

 ### No Man's Sky

 ### Fallout 76 (24 but expandable for friends)

+  - Vault Atrium Shelter is my personal home
+  - Nuclear Missile Silo Shelter is for public
+  - Vault Utility Room Shelter is garage

 ## MMO